This Week’s Catechism – 6/9

 Chapters 26 – 30 in Grudem’s single volume “Systematic Theology”

-• Q. What does the fifth commandment forbid?
+• Q. What does the seventh commandment require?

 Memory Verses